MicroEJ/docs/VEEPortingGuide/uiCco.rst

 Usage
 -----

-1. Add the C files in the BSP project.
+1. Add the C files to the BSP project.
 2. Call ``UI_VGLITE_init()`` from ``LLUI_DISPLAY_IMPL_initialize()``.
 3. Configure the options in ``ui_vglite_configuration.h``.
 4. Comment the line ``#error [...]"``.